hamger/Amus/src/stage2/README.md

         this.callback = callback
         // expOrFn 可以是字符串或函数
         if (typeof expOrFn === 'function') {
+            // example of expOrFn： function () { return this.num.b }
             this.getter = expOrFn
         } else {
+            // example of expOrFn： 'num.a'
             this.getter = parsePath(expOrFn)
             if (!this.getter) {
                 this.getter = function () {}